 The University of Montpellier wins an award in Orlando, Florida with Atome Hôtel!

-With the Atome Hôtel webdocumentary and the atomic tour set up over the 2018/2019 school year in middle and high schools in the Occitanie region, the University of Montpellier has been awarded a prize in the Nobelium competition of the renowned International Union of Applied Chemistry: the IUPAC (International Union of Pure and Applied Chemistry).
+With the Atome Hôtel webdocumentary and the atomic tour set up over the 2018/2019 school year in middle and high schools in the Occitanie region, the University of Montpellier has won an award at the Nobelium competition of the renowned International Union of Applied Chemistry: the IUPAC (International Union of Pure and Applied Chemistry).

 In 2016, season 1 of Atome Hôtel went online with FranceTV éducation.
 This innovative digital tool is a fun way to get to know atoms.